LorenzoValente3/Deep-Learning-Models/README.md

 # Deep Learning Models

-Collection of different Deep Learning models suggested in research papers, using [Keras](https://keras.io/).
+Collection of different Deep Learning models presented in previously published research papers, using [Keras](https://keras.io/).
-We applied the models to two different [datasets](#datasets).
+These are applied to two different [datasets](#datasets).
-Models listed here are some cases simplified versions of the ones ultimately described in papers.
+The models listed are simplified versions of the ones ultimately described in papers.

 ## Table of contents
 - [Installation](#installation)